 (a) The procedures of Appendix A of this part, or approved equivalent procedures, must be used to determine noise levels of an airplane.
 These noise levels must be used to show compliance with the requirements of this appendix.

-(b) For Stage 4 airplanes, an acceptable alternative for noise measurement and evaluation is Appendix 2 to the International Civil Aviation Organization (ICAO) Annex 16, Environmental Protection, Volume I, Aircraft Noise, Third Edition, July 1993, Amendment 7, effective March 21, 2002.
-[Incorporated by reference, see §36.6].
+(b) For Stage 4 airplanes, an acceptable alternative to paragraph (a) of this section for noise measurement and evaluation is Appendix 2 to ICAO Annex 16, Volume I, Amendment 7 (Incorporated by reference, see §36.6).